 Crates is a form of Crazy Eights, played with a normal 52-card deck, with enough extra rules to be amusing.
-Like most Eights-type games, it is somewhat reminiscent of the commercial game Uno.
-It was invented in the 1970s in Cambridge, Massachusetts by some technical workers, to be played during lunch hour.
+Like most Eights-type games, it is somewhat reminiscent of the later commercial game Uno.

-Crates is normally played by four players, playing in two partnerships, but there are variants playable by from two to five players, which will be described at the end, along with some other variant rules.
+Crates is normally played by four players, playing in two partnerships, but there are variants playable by from two to five players.
 In the four-player game, partners sit opposite one another.

 The Crates deck is a normal 52-card deck, with no relative ranking of suits or numbers.
 In one variant, the Kings and Queens are removed from the deck to decrease the size of the deck and increase the proportion of special cards.